OctopusDeploy/blog/blog/2022-q1/jenkins-dynamic-build-agents/index.md

   - Testing
 ---

 One instance of Jenkins is fine if you’re running a small project with few developers.
-But, you’ll find as your team and product grow, that single instance may not remain stable.
+But you’ll find, as your team and product grow, that single instance may not remain stable.
 When the number of commits increase, so do the processes Jenkins needs to run, and a lone instance’s performance can soon falter and slow your team down.

 Thankfully, Jenkins is a scalable platform.
 Scalability means as your processing needs grow, Jenkins can grow with them.